Coxey's Army: Coxey's Army in culture

 Among the people observing the march was L. Frank Baum, before he gained fame.
-There are political interpretations of his book, the Wonderful Wizard of Oz, which have often been related to Coxey's Army.
+There are political interpretations of his book the Wonderful Wizard of Oz which have often been related to Coxey's Army.
 In the novel, Dorothy, the Scarecrow (the American farmer), Tin Woodman (the industrial worker), and Cowardly Lion (William Jennings Bryan), march on the yellow brick road to the Emerald City, the Capital (or Washington, D.C.), demanding relief from the Wizard, who is interpreted to be the President.
 Dorothy's shoes (made of silver in the book, not the familiar ruby that is depicted in the movie) are interpreted to symbolize using free silver instead of the gold standard (the road of yellow brick) because the shortage of gold precipitated the Panic of 1893.
-In the film adaptation of The Wizard of Oz, the silver shoes were turned into ruby for the cinematic effect of color, as Technicolor was still in its early years when the movie was produced.
-However, this theory was not advanced until many decades after the book was written.
+This theory was not advanced until many decades after the book was written.

 The phrase Coxey's Army has also come to refer to a ragtag band, possibly due to an incident during the second march in 1914.

+In the September 1894 novel A Tale of Two Nations, written by the Coxey's future friend and ally, the famed free silver advocate William Hope "Coin" Harvey, Coxey's Army is part of the background of the novel, alongside the Pullman Strike and Panic of 1893.
+The brother of main character John Melwyn (William Jennings Bryan) is part of Coxey's Army.

 Coxey's Army also plays a prominent role in Garet Garrett's The Driver, in which the main character is a journalist following the march.